-Orange Business Services has been helping several innovative IoT companies drive their concepts forward, tailoring solutions that accommodate different technologies and architectures.
+Orange Business has been helping several innovative IoT companies drive their concepts forward, tailoring solutions that accommodate different technologies and architectures.
 The results are bringing change to both business and consumers, improving efficiency and making lives easier.

 Ease of use and installation together with uninterruptable connectivity are two of the key elements consumers demand from IoT solutions, while device makers want futureproof scalable solutions to support their growth.